Program: Popular Music BSM

 Students in this degree are subject to the policies for all music degrees found on the Music department page.

 BSM Popular Music students are expected to own a computer-based digital audio workstation that is compatible with the School of Music high-end system, and that will allow students to work in their own space on their own time.
-The Director of Music Technology shall maintain the list of current equipment and capability BSM Popular Music students are expected to own.
+The Director of Popular Music shall maintain the list of current equipment and capability BSM Popular Music students are expected to own.
 Since such equipment is considered to be “tools of the trade”, this equipment expenditure can be included in Financial Aid loan calculations.

 Find your voice with intensive study in popular and commercial musical styles and genres, including concentrations in music recording/production or songwriting/performance.
 Courses offer multifaceted experiences in music creation, flowing from a “core” of curriculum of music theory, media production, technology, music history/appreciation, entrepreneurship, and study of the music industry.
 Popular music training will prepare you for many different types of careers in the vast world of music.
-Strengthened by our close partnership with Sweetwater Sound Inc., most courses are held in the Purdue University Fort Wayne Sweetwater Music Center with its amazing classrooms, collaboration spaces, and top-notch music recording facilities.
+Strengthened by our close partnership with Sweetwater Sound Inc., most courses are held in the Purdue University Fort Wayne Sweetwater Music Center with its amazing classrooms, collaboration spaces, and state-of-the-art music recording facilities.